Functional & Aesthetic Plating Finishes

 At SAT Plating, we proudly “plate the unplateable”.
 Some common types of finishes we use are nickel, chrome, copper, and gold; however, whatever finish you desire, we can adhere it to your material.
 Our finishing process is designed to meet your standard application needs, such as corrosion resistance and EMI shielding, and is repeatable, scaleable, and with a best-in-class yield.

 The History of Plating Technologies

-Now, the world of decorative plating has been burst wide open, affording you the ability to plate a multitude of varying materials, as well as plating multiple materials on a single product.
-Decorative plating technology has moved far beyond the days of convenience and practicality, now offering you the ability to indulge your most ambitious designs.
+Now, the world of functional plating has been burst wide open, affording you the ability to plate a multitude of varying materials, as well as plating multiple materials on a single product.
+Functional plating technology has moved far beyond the days of convenience and practicality, now offering you the ability to indulge your most ambitious designs.

 Gold is one of the most desirable materials in our culture, which makes sense as to why gold plating is such a desirable finish for many customers.
 The aesthetic quality of gold affords your product a refined and visually stimulating look that enhances the appeal of your product.
 Beyond the value of the aesthetic benefits for a gold finish, gold is also a great conductor, offering practicality to the final design of your product.